 - Constant interest rates: The model also assumes that the interest is constant and always known which is hardly the case in a real scenario.
 Even the risk-free government zero coupon yields do fluctuate with time with the change in volatility.

 - Even distribution of returns: The model assumes that the returns from the asset are distributed evenly across the life of the asset which is not the case as compared to actual scenario.

 Black-Scholes option pricing model has been a significant contribution in articulating the prices of options and corporate bonds.
 It is still used today for estimating the worth of options by most of the institutional portfolio managements.
 In spite of several loopholes in the model, there are multiple reasons for its wide use.

 One of the biggest attributes of Black Scholes equation is that it provides a framework for option pricing.
 The Black Scholes Model has now become the standard for option pricing.
 Most of the new theories and approaches in option pricing are based on the principles provided by the model.

 If you are trading in options, it is recommended to start investing in stocks/mutual funds as well to generate long term wealth.
-We recommend you to read these investing books to become a pro-investor.
+We recommend you to read these books to help you invest like to become a pro-investor.